fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 **Step 2 (optional):** Include the theme files in the `static > FusionCharts` folder in your project.

-This step is optional, the chart will render with the default theme (`fusion`) even if the theme is not applied.

 Add the following code to `templates > index.html` file:

 ```HTML